BOARD OF DIRECTORS

 Born and educated in Brisbane, Kevin Radbourne has enjoyed a long and active artistic and administrative involvement with the arts sector as an actor, director, producer and CEO.
 Positions held include Executive Director Arts Queensland, Deputy Executive Director Office of Arts and Cultural Development, Deputy Director Queensland Performing Arts Centre and Coordinating Producer of the Brisbane Festival.
 Previous board directorships include Brisbane Arts Theatre (Chairman), Queensland Cultural Centre Trust (Deputy Chairman), Arts Industry Training Advisory Board (Deputy Chairman), Pacific Film and Television Commission, Pacific Film Festivals Ltd, Library Board of Queensland, State Library Foundation Council, Queensland Performing Arts Trust and the Queensland Theatre Company.

 A native of Brisbane, Malcolm McColm studied at the University of Queensland and worked overseas before making his home on the Sunshine Coast.
-He is a practising Lawyer and Partner of the firm McColm Matsinger Lawyers of Maroochydore.
-He has formerly and continues to hold Board appointments in companies and organisations with reach across business, sporting, conservation, education and charitable activities.
-Previous and current Board directorships include Sunshine Coast Grammar School (Chairman), Headland Golf Club (President, Captain) and Australia Zoo Wildlife Warriors Worldwide Limited.
+He is a practising lawyer and partner of the firm McColm Matsinger Lawyers of Maroochydore.
+He has formerly and continues to hold board appointments in companies and organisations with reach across business, sporting, conservation, education and charitable activities.
+Previous and current board directorships include Sunshine Coast Grammar School (chairman), Headland Golf Club (president, captain) and the Management Committee of Australia Zoo Wildlife Warriors Worldwide Limited.
 An advocate and avid follower of the Arts, Malcolm also invests his time in legal, business, sporting and gardening activities.

 Robert Forbes had a 40 year career in the chartered accounting profession prior to his retirement to the Sunshine Coast in 2011 with some 25 years spent as a partner of a medium size firm and specialising in audit engagements.
 He has a strong interest in the not-for-profit sector with his client base over the years reflecting this interest.
 Robert also served on a number of governance boards and was the Australian President of the Institute of Internal Auditors between 2003 and 2005.
 Professional experience covered the private sector and the three levels of government including substantial audit and consulting work in Queensland local and regional governments.
-From 2012–2019 Robert served as treasurer of the Queensland Air Museum based in Caloundra.
+From 2012–2019 Robert served as treasurer of the Queensland Air Museum based in Caloundra and since 2019 he has been a director of Sunshine Coast Arts Foundation Ltd.

 In 2016 and 2017, Sam was Associate Producer for The Works Entertainment, now part of the Cirque Du Soleil Entertainment Group.
 Productions presented during Sam’s tenure at the company included The Illusionists 1903 on Broadway, and Circus 1903 in Las Vegas.